rust-lang/rust/README.md

 [specifying-an-abi]: #specifying-an-abi

-Each specific ABI can also be used from either environment (for example, using the GNU ABI in powershell) by using an explicit build triple.
+Each specific ABI can also be used from either environment (for example, using the GNU ABI in PowerShell) by using an explicit build triple.
 The available Windows build triples are:
 - GNU ABI (using GCC)
     - `i686-pc-windows-gnu`